 Please inform the school if your child develops an allergy.
 A medical form should have been completed when your child/children started school, but situations do change.

 You will be asked to fill in a form to give the school permission to administer medication.

 Please try to arrange medical appointments outside of the school day.
 If you do need to take your child out of school during the day for an appointment, you must collect and return them via the office so that they can be signed out and back in upon their return later.

 The school has bicycle and scooter storage facilities in the staff car park.
 Bicycles can be left on the school site during the day as long as they are locked.
 Parents should note that the school accepts no responsibility for bikes or scooters.
 Please check with your own insurance company that they are in agreement with this.

 We celebrate children’s birthdays in school.
 In Key Stage 1 this is done in assembly and celebrated in classrooms in Key Stage 2.
-Children may bring in a treat for each child in their class (chocolate of sweets are acceptable, but please avoid nuts) but they should not feel under pressure to do so.
-They can also have a special place setting at lunch, together with a balloon and a hat.
+Children may bring in a treat for each child in their class (chocolate or sweets are acceptable, but please avoid nuts) but they should not feel under pressure to do so.

-Book bags are purchased from the school office.
+Book bags are purchased from Ballet Hoo.
 They should be clearly named and children like to attach a distinctive key ring or ribbon to the handle to make them easily recognisable.